 Compound motion is that produced by the action of two forces.
 If a body be struck by two equal forces, in opposite directions, it will not move.
-But if the forces, instead of acting on the body in opposition, strike it in two directions inclined to each other, at an angle of 90 degrees, it will move in the diagonal of a square; thus [Fig. 1,] if the ball a be struck by equal forces at x and at y, the force x would send it towards \mathbf{B} , and the force y towards \mathbf{c} ; and since these forces are equal, the body cannot obey one impulse rather than the other, yet as they are not in direct opposition, they cannot entirely destroy the effect of each other; the body will therefore move, but, following the direction of neither, it will move in a line between them, and reach D in the same space of time that the force x would have sent it to B, and the force y would have sent it to c.
-Now, if two lines be drawn from D to join B and c, a square will be produced, and the oblique line e, which the body describes, is the diagonal of a square.
-Supposing the two forces to be unequal [Fig. 2] that x, for instance, is twice as great as y; then x will drive the ball twice as far as y, consequently the line AB will be twice as long as the line A c; the body will in this case move to p; and if the lines be drawn from that point to B and o, the ball will move in the diagonal of a rectangle Let us now suppose the two forces to be unequal, and not to act on the ball in the direction of a right angle, but in that of an acute angle.
-The ball will move produce motion in the diagonal of a paralellogram.
+But if the forces, instead of acting on the body in opposition, strike it in two directions inclined to each other, at an angle of 90 degrees, it will move in the diagonal of a square; thus [Fig. 1,] if the ball \mathbf{A} be struck by equal forces at x and at y, the force x would send it towards B, and the force y towards c; and since these forces are equal, the body cannot obey one impulse rather than the other, yet as they are not in direct opposition, they cannot entirely destroy the effect of each other; the body will therefore move, but, following the direction of neither, it will move in a line between them, and reach \mathbf{p} in the same space of time that the force x would have sent it to \mathbf{B} , and the force y would have sent it to \mathbf{c} .
+Now, if two lines be drawn from \mathbf{p} to join \mathbf{B} and \mathbf{c} , a square will be produced, and the oblique line e, which the body describes, is the diagonal of a square.
+Supposing the two forces to be unequal [Fig. 2] that x, for instance, is twice as great as y; then x will drive the ball twice as far as y, consequently the line AB will be twice as long as the line A c; the body will in this case move to

+D; and if the lines be drawn from that point to B and c, the ball will move in the diagonal of a rectangle produce motion in the diagonal of a paralellogram.
 For instance, if the body set out from B instead of A, and be impelled by the forces m and n, it will move in the dotted diagonal B c.